New

 Solution:

-Linksys intelligent mesh allows wireless devices to switch among mesh nodes as a user roams among them, but the devices decide when to make the change.
+Linksys Intelligent Mesh system allows wireless devices to switch among mesh nodes as a user roams among them, but the devices decide when to make the change.
 A device’s roaming aggressiveness can result in a device remaining connected to a node even when there is one closer with a better signal.

-Roaming aggressiveness is based on something called RSSI or Received Signal Strength Indicator.
-RSSI is measured in decibels per milliwatt, with 0 dBm being the strongest and lesser signals in negative numbers.
+Roaming aggressiveness is based on RSSI, which is measured in decibels per milliwatt, with 0 dBm being the strongest and weaker signals in negative numbers.
 For some devices, if RSSI falls below -70 dBm, it will look for another access point with a stronger signal.
 If the RSSI never falls below -70 dBm, those devices might very well stay connected to a node even though there could be a better option.

 QUICK TIP: The Google Play™ Store and App Store® offer several apps that allow your device to read and analyze RSSI levels in your WiFi.
 Search for WiFi Analyzer in the App Store or Google Play Store.